 - Worry that home values will be depressed by the dissimilar density and ownership.
 The build-to-rent homes are professionally managed and maintained and represent less of a threat to aesthetics and value than individual homes rented out by their absentee owners within the same masterplan.
 The typical BTR project in our database of active projects is over 125 units.
 These are institutional-level investments that will be maintained by their owners to maximize value.

 - Traffic implications for streets and recreational centers.
 Developers are planning for the additional households through careful site selection and amenity phasing.
 The BTR owners will contribute to the upkeep of the shared facilities.

 Within the next two years, we expect to see completed build-to-rent sections within many of the nation’s top-selling masterplans.
 Some masterplans in Phoenix, Dallas, and Austin have already welcomed new residents who choose to rent.

 Contact Us for More Insights

-Our team has helped numerous developers and builders evaluate and complete successful build-for-rent projects, with even more in the planning and construction stages today.
-Please contact Don Walker for more insights on build-for-rent communities.
+Our team has helped numerous developers and builders evaluate and complete successful build-to-rent projects, with even more in the planning and construction stages today.
+Please contact Don Walker for more insights on build-to-rent communities.